 One of the best ways to stick to a budget is to harness technology.
 Putting a budgeting app on your phone, for example, can help you keep track of your spending and savings.
 These apps connect with your financial accounts (including bank accounts, credit cards, and investment accounts), so you don’t have to manually enter your purchases and transactions.

-Apps can help you monitor bank accounts, credit card spending, and even keeping track of how much you spend in cash.
+Apps can help you stay on a budget, too.
+They can monitor bank accounts, credit card spending, and even keep track of how much you spend in cash.
 Some apps allow you to split your spending into your own categories and can send you alerts when you start to max out your budget to help keep you from going over.
-Even better, many budgeting apps are free (at least for the basic service).
+Even better, many budgeting apps are provided by financial institutions, and third-party ones are also available and may be free (at least for the basic service).

 6. Revisit and Adjust Your Budget as Needed